BigSoftVideo/DOTE/mondada.md

 - Subtier symbol vertical alignment to primary tier across multiple action subtiers.
 - Prior/Next/Earlier/Later marking of an action, eg. `>>`, `-->`, `-->>`.

+> **WARNING: Be careful _not_ to use some of the more esoteric symbol pairs, eg. smiley voice `£...£` or creaky voice `#...#`, that can be found in the Jeffersonian system because they may be confused with Mondadaian alignment symbols.
+These symbols are very commonly used alignment symbols and thus there will be an irresolvable clash between the two very different functions of each symbol.**

 ### Exporting to RTF

 The _DOTE_ [subtier type system](tiers.md) is needed to give better help and suggestions within _DOTE_.